urbanware-org/inhibit/README.md

 ### Services

 This also applies to services controlled by `systemctl`.
-You can also use *Inhibit* to force the confirmation for starting, stopping, restarting and reloading services.
+You can use *Inhibit* to force the confirmation for starting, stopping, restarting and reloading services.

 However, checking the status of a service (using `systemctl status`) does not require any confirmation as this is harmless.